-Onsite

-No invasive, non-native species were recorded during the walkover survey.
+The habitats at this site are likely to support common and widespread invertebrates.

-Offsite Not known
+Offsite Not known.

 Legal Constraints None

-Important Ecological Feature No
+Important Ecological No

+Feature

-Further Survey Work Not required
+Further Survey Work Phase 2 survey not required.

-Avoidance Measures None
+Avoidance Measures None required.

-Mitigation Measures Not required
+Mitigation Measures Not required.

-Enhancement Measures Not required
+Enhancement Measures Not required.